hbaldwi/Golang_Test/README.md

 full.
 Upon consuming a broken widget, a consumer signals that the production line should halt by setting a shared bool, producersShouldStop, to true.
 After producersShouldStop has been set to true, each producer goroutine will produce up to one additional widget, after which it will return.
-No consumer will exit until all of the producers have exited and the channel is empty, ensuring that all produced widgets will be consumed.
+After all producers have returned, the channel will be closed, causing the consumers to return.
+There is no guarantee that all produced widgets will be consumed if a broken widget is encountered.

 ## Alternative Implementations
 If minimizing production after producers are signaled to stop (after